 Each year, Ridgeview offers $2,000 scholarships to area college-bound high school seniors interested in pursuing a career in the health care field.
-Beginning in 2018, the Ridgeview Health Care Scholarship Program expanded to a system-wide program that now supports all three of our hospitals: Ridgeview Medical Center, Ridgeview Sibley Medical Center and Ridgeview Le Sueur Medical Center.
-The three hospitals work together to award scholarships to one student from each of the 20 local area high schools in the Ridgeview service area.
-Additionally, there is one scholarship awarded to a nontraditional high school student, as well as a scholarship for a son or daughter of a Ridgeview employee.
+Scholarships are awarded to one student from each of the 20 local area high schools in the Ridgeview service area.
+Additionally, there is one scholarship awarded to a nontraditional high school student, as well as a scholarship for a child of a Ridgeview employee.

 Recipients are selected by members of the Scholarship Committee according to the following criteria:

-- Must be pursuing one of the predefined health care career choices (see below)
+- Pursuing one of the predefined health care career choices (see below)

-- Must have a high school GPA of 2.5 or higher
+- Have a high school GPA of 2.5 or higher

-- Must be involved with school or community volunteer activities
+- Involved with school or community volunteer activities

-- Must plan on enrolling in a postsecondary school, public or private, in the fall of 2021
+- Planning on enrolling in a postsecondary school, public or private, in the fall of 2022